 - Avaya Aura[®] Communication Manager.
-The open, reliable, and extensible IP telephony foundation on which Avaya delivers intelligent communications to large and small enterprises. - Avaya Aura® Messaging.
-A part of the Avaya Aura® architecture, but you can use Messaging in other environments. - Avaya Aura[®] Session Manager.
+The open, reliable, and extensible IP telephony foundation on which Avaya delivers intelligent communications to large and small enterprises. - Avaya Aura[®] Messaging.
+A part of the Avaya Aura[®] architecture, but you can use Messaging in other environments. - Avaya Aura[®] Session Manager.
 A SIP routing and integration tool and the core component of the Avaya Aura[®] solution.
 Session Manager integrates the SIP entities across your entire enterprise network.
 You can view and manage each location, branch, and application as part of the overall corporation. - Avaya Aura[®] System Manager.
 A product that takes a solution-level approach to network administration.
 IT departments can use System Manager to incorporate new components and applications under a common management umbrella, managing all elements of Avaya Aura[®] together as a system. - System Manager centralizes provisioning, maintenance, and troubleshooting to simplify and reduce management complexity and solution servicing.
 System Manager provides a common management framework that reduces the complexity of operations for distributed multisite networks with multiple control points inherent in SIP.
-System Manager also increases the value of convergence through tight integration with the enterprise IT infrastructure. - Avaya Aura[®]System Platform.
-A generic virtual environment for servers that provides a common set of features and services.
-This set of features and services enables preinstalled and configured virtual applications, called solution templates, to reside on a single physical server.
+System Manager also increases the value of convergence through tight integration with the enterprise IT infrastructure. - Appliance Virtualization Platform.
+A customized OEM version of VMware® ESXi 5.5.
+With Appliance Virtualization Platform, customers can run any combination of supported applications on Avaya-supplied servers.
+Appliance Virtualization Platform provides greater flexibility in scaling customer solutions to individual requirements.
+Appliance Virtualization Platform is available only in an Avaya appliance offer.
+You can configure and manage Appliance Virtualization Platform by using Solution Deployment Manager that is part of System Manager, or by installing the Solution Deployment Manager client.